 The academic advising office should be contacted if there are questions concerning courses that require placement assessment or concerns about General Education (GenEd) requirements or developmental courses in English and Mathematics.

 Students interested in studying abroad should speak with their academic advisor early in the college career to discuss the optimal semester(s) for study abroad and to ensure prerequisite courses are accounted for in the student's academic plan to prevent needing additional time to graduate.

 Professional academic advisors meet with all students on academic warning, academic probation or designated "at-risk" by virtue of multiple mid-term deficiency notices to ensure students know about resources that may help students find success in their courses.
 Students should use the online appointment system to schedule an advising appointment or call 215-777-9229.

-Tyler School of Art also utilizes faculty to assist students with major course selections in student's major, opportunities in the field, and career planning.
+Tyler School of Art also utilizes faculty to assist students with major course selections within their major, opportunities in the field, and career planning.
 Students may elect to meet with a faculty member they have previously worked with or they can outreach to the department chairs or area heads for guidance.
-Contact information for department chairs and area heads are listed on the about tab on the major pages of this bulletin and on the Tyler School of Art web site.
+Contact information for department chairs and area heads are listed on the about tab on the major pages of this Bulletin and on the Tyler School of Art web site.